Buy your licence online

-To purchase your Victorian recreational fishing licence online you will need a printer to provide proof of purchase.
+To purchase your Victorian recreational fishing licence online you will need a printer to provide proof of purchase or a mobile device to store it electronically.
 Please make sure that you read the exemptions listed below and that you do not already hold a licence as the purchase of a licence is non-refundable.

 A Recreational Fishing Licence (RFL) covers, all forms of recreational fishing in all of Victoria's marine, estuarine and inland waters.